james-yf/Uni/cs2521/Notes/Makefiles.md

 > produces an object file `.o`

 Although compilation and assembly are considered distinct steps, the `-c` flag tells the compiler to compile the source code and      assemble it into an object file `.o`.
 We don't have to handle the two steps separately.
 This is why an assembly language file is not produced during compilation.
-As a result, some descriptions/diagrams of the process exclude assembly.
+As a result, some descriptions/diagrams of the process exclude assembly, since compilation encompasses it.

 4. Linking: The linker's primary job is to combine multiple object files (and possibly libraries) into a single executable.